 Where to bet on college football WV

-With no restrictions on betting on local NCAA teams in WV (although you can’t bet on NJ teams) you can bet on WVU, Marshall or any other NCAAF team at one of the three active sportsbooks in WV:
+With no restrictions on betting on local NCAA teams in WV you can bet on WVU, Marshall or any other NCAA football team at one of the three active sportsbooks in WV:

-For online NCAA football betting, see either the DraftKings or FanDuel reviews linked to above.
+Mardi Gras Sportsbook and Wheeling Island Sportsbook are still closed and there is no timeline for when betting will return.
+For online NCAA football betting, see the DraftKings or FanDuel reviews linked to above.

 Whether live or online, you can bet on just about any NCAA football game with numerous options.
 For a specific game, most live sportsbooks have numbers that correspond with the team being wagered on.
 Simply make note of that number and relay that to the teller as well as the betting amount.

-Bettors near the northern border college football bettors also have the option to head into Pennsylvania.
+Bettors near the northern border also have the option to head into Pennsylvania.
 The Keystone state just launched three PA online sportsbooks that may offer appealing odds worth a short drive.

 Online NCAA Football Betting WV